-These Cornmeal Pancakes with Strawberry Jam from the fabulous cookbook Pretty Simple Cooking are the perfect special occasion breakfast with zero refined flour or sugar.
-You can dress them up with nut butter and creme fraiche or yogurt too.
+These Cornmeal Pancakes with Strawberry Jam from the cookbook Pretty Simple Cooking are beyond delicious with zero refined flour or sugar.
+The quick strawberry jam is amazing and can be dressed up with nut butter, creme fraiche or yogurt too.

 Pancakes are very important to me.

 This is a true fact 🙂